Your Complete Financial Planning Toolkit

 - t = Time in years

-Best Practices for Maximizing Compound Interest
+Best Practices for Financial Planning

 - Start Early: The earlier you begin investing, the more time your money has to compound.
 Starting 10 years earlier can significantly increase your final balance.